aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/license-management/managing-license/_index.md

 ### Q: Can I use the same license file for multiple applications?

 A: Yes, you can use the same license file across multiple applications developed by the same licensee.
 However, ensure that your license complies with the terms of use specified by Aspose.

-### Q: Do I need to renew my Aspose.Tasks license annually?

-A: Aspose.Tasks licenses are typically perpetual, meaning they don't expire.
-However, purchasing a license entitles you to free updates and support for a limited period.
-Renewing your subscription ensures continued access to updates and support beyond the initial period.